-Lynn is an experienced pensions professional, having spent thirty years in the industry.
+Lynn is an experienced pension professional, having spent thirty years’ in the pensions industry.
 Lynn has worked with a number of large UK consultancies, most recently being a Scheme Actuary with Aon Hewitt.
-She has supported Trustee Boards through significant events such as funding negotiations, implementation of LDI strategies, scheme mergers, corporate transactions, buyout of scheme liabilities and insolvency situations.
+She has supported trustee boards through significant events such as funding negotiations, implementation of LDI strategies, scheme mergers, corporate transactions, buyout of scheme liabilities, and insolvency situations.

 Lynn is a Fellow of the Institute and Faculty of Actuaries.

 Since joining Pi in 2003 as a senior consultant, Lisa has worked primarily on benchmarking and procurement projects, as well as providing secretariat services and electronic governance consultancy to a number of trustee boards.
 She has spearheaded Pi´s use of IT to enhance our overall procurement proposition, where appropriate.

 Lisa has over twenty five years´ experience in the pensions industry, previously working at Noble Lowndes/Mercer where she started her career in pensions administration before moving into consultancy in 1996.
 Lisa has extensive experience in working with a wide range of advisers, managing client relationships, and overall project management.

 She is responsible for developing our robust research processes and the efficient distribution of knowledge internally and as part of this research, has been involved in numerous meetings with administrators and actuaries from the leading consultancy service providers.